-Our regional impact study shows that in 2014/15 we generated £1bn GVA a year to the regional economy and supported 17,900 jobs across the West Midlands.
-We’re working hard to play our part in the economic development of the region and we’re active in the Coventry and Warwickshire Local Enterprise Partnership.
+Our regional impact study shows that in 2015/16 we generated £1.04 bn GVA per year to the regional economy and supported 18,600 jobs across the West Midlands.

 We're committed to supporting economic growth in our region; we're active in the Coventry and Warwickshire Local Enterprise Partnership and are developing an Innovation Campus at Wellesbourne.
 Optimised for true collaborative working, we're inviting inspirational businesses to join us there to develop a suite of knowledge-intensive activites.

 We work with hundreds of primary and secondary schools, both encouraging young people (especially from less advantaged communities) to consider higher education, and through teacher training partnerships, arts projects and campus visits.

 Warwick Arts Centre's Creative Learning Programme reached 22,831 people in 2016/17 and more than 300 children from challenging backgrounds attended an aspiration day to introduce them to the world of university.

 Our WMG Academies for Young Engineers in Coventry and Solihull are equipping students with technical skills for employment or Higher Education through an innovative learning environment.
 And we're working with employers to diversify our degree apprenticeship programmes, enabling higher apprentices to study for a degree while working.